 13.5 Licensing and Affiliate Distribution.
-Sophos is the licensor of the Offerings and its group Affiliates distribute the Offerings on a regional basis.
-MSP shall purchase through Sophos or the relevant local Sophos Affiliate as set out in Appendix 3.
+Sophos is the licensor of the Offerings and its group Affiliates distribute the Offerings on a regional basis through third party distributors.
+Where MSP purchases directly from Sophos, purchases shall be made through Sophos or the relevant local Sophos Affiliate as set out in Appendix 3.
 Sophos or the relevant Sophos Affiliate may update Appendix 3 at any time upon written notice to MSP.

 13.6 Product Changes.
 MSP acknowledges and agrees that Sophos may vary, Update or discontinue Products, Product versions, Product features, Product support, Product Maintenance, and support for Third Party Software (including without limitation operating systems and platforms) from time to time for reasons including but not limited to changes in demand, security and technology.
 Sophos will publish the date(s) of planned discontinuation at: https://www.sophos.com/en-us/support.
 Sophos recommends that MSP always uses the latest Product, Product version and/or Third Party Software, as applicable.